vltansky/console-mcp/README.md

 ## MCP Tools Reference

-console-logs-mcp now exposes **six multi-action tools**.
-Each tool keeps the surface area small while still covering the entire debugging workflow.
-Pass the desired `action` plus only the fields you need and the server routes the request to the right handler.
+console-logs-mcp now exposes **seven focused tools**.
+Each one keeps the surface area small while still covering the entire debugging workflow.
+Pass the desired `action` (or `mode`) plus only the fields you need and the server routes the request to the right handler.

 ---